|Bonds' uncharted universe: 755 and beyond|

 At the rate Yankees star Alex Rodriguez is hitting home runs, Bonds probably figures he'd better keep adding to his total to ensure his record stands for years to come.

 ``I'm not going to re-evaluate it.
-I'm playing,'' Bonds said in an interview Tuesday.
+I'm playing,'' Bonds said in a recent interview.

 Still, there's a chance Bonds might reconsider - or that it won't entirely be his choice.